HenestrosaDev/audiotext/README.md

 4. Open the `audiotext` folder.
 5. Double-click the `Audiotext` executable file (`.exe` for Windows and `.app` for macOS).

-### To Get the Code
+### To Set Up the Project Locally
-- Clone the project running `git clone https://github.com/HenestrosaDev/audiotext.git`.
+1. Clone the repository by running `git clone https://github.com/HenestrosaDev/audiotext.git`.
+2. (Optional but recommended) Create a Python virtual environment in the project root.
+If you are using `virtualenv`, you would run `virtualenv venv`.
+3. Run `pip install -r requirements.txt` to install the dependencies.
+4. Run `python src/app.py` to start the program.

 >**IMPORTANT NOTE**: I had to comment out the lines `pprint(response_text, indent=4)` in the `recognize_google` function from the `__init__.py` file of the `SpeechRecognition` package to avoid opening a command line along with the GUI.
 Otherwise, the program would not be able to use the Google API transcription method because `pprint` throws an error if it cannot print to the CLI, preventing the code from generating the transcription.
 The same applies to the lines using the `logger` package in the `moviepy/audio/io/ffmpeg_audiowriter` file from the `moviepy` package.
 There is also a change in the line 169. `logger=logger` has been changed to `logger=None` to avoid more errors related to opening the console.